-- A. The following are established as holidays for all employees, including probationary employees, in permanent positions (temporary/extra help employees do not receive holidays): - 1.
-January 1st; - 2.
-The third Monday in January (Martin Luther King Day); - 3.
-February 12th, known as "Lincoln's Birthday;" - 4.
-The third Monday in February; - 5.
-The last Monday in May; - 6.
-July 4^{th} ; - 7.
-The first Monday in September, known as "Labor Day;" - 8.
-The second Monday in October, known as "Columbus Day;"
+A. The following are established as holidays for all employees, including probationary employees, in permanent positions (temporary/extra help employees do not receive holidays):

-Lassen County Road Workers Association Memorandum of Understanding 2018-2020
+- 1. New Year's Day;

+- 2. Martin Luther King Day;

+- 3. Lincoln's Birthday;

+- 4. President's Day;

+- 5. Memorial Day;

+- 6. Independence Day;

+- 7. Labor Day;

+- 8. Columbus Day;

+- 9. Veterans Day;

+- 10. Thanksgiving Day;

+- 11 The Friday after Thanksgiving Day;

+- 12. Christmas Eve;

+- 13. Christmas Day;

-- 9. November 11th known as "Veterans Day;" - I0.
-Thanksgiving Day; - 11.
-The Friday after Thanksgiving Day; - 12.
-December 24th, known as "Christmas Eve;" - 13.
-December 25th, known as "Christmas Day;" - 14.
-Subject to approval by the Board of Supervisors, every day appointed by the President for a public feast, Thanksgiving or holiday; - 15.
-One personal holiday. - B. If any holiday designated in subsection (a) of this section falls on a Sunday, the Monday following that holiday shall be given as a day off with pay to every permanent employee.
-If any such holiday fall on a Saturday, the Friday preceding that holiday shall be given as a day off with pay to every permanent employee. - C. Employees who were employed as of December 31 shall be entitled to take a personal holiday in the following calendar year.
-If the paid personal holiday is not used by the employee during that year, they will be lost to the employee.
-Employees who have worked less than full-time during the preceding six months in which the holiday is taken shall have their personal holiday prorated accordingly.
+14. Every day appointed by the President for a public feast, Thanksgiving or holiday conditional upon advance approval by the Board of Supervisors.

+15. One personal holiday.

+B. If any holiday designated in subsection (a) of this section falls on a Sunday, the Monday following that holiday shall be given as a day off with pay to every permanent employee.
+If any such holiday falls on a Saturday, the Friday preceding that holiday shall be given as a day off with pay to every permanent employee.

+C. Employees who were employed as of December 31st shall be entitled to take a personal holiday in the following calendar year.
+If the paid personal holiday is not used by the employee during that year, it will be lost to the employee.
+Employees who have worked less than full time during the preceding six months in which the holiday is taken shall have their personal holiday prorated accordingly.
 The personal holiday cannot be granted to the employee in the form of additional compensation.
-It shall be taken as a paid dayoff. - D. Any county employee, except temporary/extra help employees, who are required to work on a holiday shall be entitled to the equivalent time off as provided in this section.
+It shall be taken as a paid day off.

+D. Any county employee, except temporary/extra help employees who are required to work on a holiday shall be entitled to the equivalent time off as provided in this section.
 Permanent part-time employees shall earn paid holidays on a prorated basis in relation to full-time employment.

-ARTICLE 8.06 BLOOD DONATION LEAVE.
+ARTICLE 8.06 HOLIDAY SCHEDULING.